Shey1j/Shey1j/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a Front end Engineer.
 I have participated in a number of internships trying to expand my knowledge and get a lot more exposure and experience.
 I have a Bachelor's Degree in Computer Sciences from the University of Lagos.
-I am proficient in HTML 5, CSS 3, Bootstrap 4 and JavaScript, worked with React and Redux and recently learned Ruby on Rails.
+I am proficient in HTML 5, CSS 3, Bootstrap 4 and JavaScript, worked with React.
+I have also had some experience working with NextJs.
+I recently started learning Vue and Nuxt.
-🌱 I’m currently learning and trying to master React and Redux

 ### Links to things I have worked on the past few months